hirusha-adi/hirusha/docs/linux/window-managers/i3wm.md

 bindsym Mod4+v exec --no-startup-id rofi -modi "clipboard:greenclip print" -show clipboard
 ```

-Note that `Mod4` is the "Super"/"Win"/"Start" key.
-So, similar to windows, you can show the clipboard manager on `Super+c` and `Super+v`.
+Here, `Mod4` refers to the "Super"/"Win"/"Start" key.
+This means you can display the clipboard manager by pressing `Super+c` and paste it with `Super+v`.

 ### Configuration

-The default conifguration file is at: `~/.config/greenclip.toml`.
-You can update it to suite your needs:
+The default configuration file for greenclip is located at `~/.config/greenclip.toml`.
+You can modify it to suit your needs:

 ```toml
 [greenclip]
   blacklisted_applications = []
   enable_image_support = true